Abdus Salam: Academic career

-After receiving his doctorate in 1951, Salam returned to Lahore at the Government College University as a Professor of Mathematics where he remained till 1954.
-In 1952, he was appointed professor and Chair of the Department of Mathematics at the neighbouring University of the Punjab.
-In the latter capacity, Salam sought to update the university curriculum, introducing a course in quantum mechanics as a part of the undergraduate curriculum.
-However, this initiative was soon reverted by the Vice-Chancellor, and Salam decided to teach an evening course in Quantum Mechanics outside the regular curriculum.
-While Salam enjoyed a mixed popularity in the university, he began to supervise the education of students who were particularly influenced by him.
+After receiving his doctorate in 1951, Salam returned to Lahore at the Government College University as a professor of mathematics, where he remained till 1954.
+In 1952, he was appointed professor and chair of the Department of Mathematics at the neighbouring University of the Punjab.
+In the latter capacity, Salam sought to update the university curriculum, introducing a course in quantum mechanics.
+He began to supervise the education of students who were particularly influenced by him.
 As a result, Riazuddin remained the only student of Salam who had the privilege to study under Salam at the undergraduate and post-graduate level in Lahore, and post-doctoral level in Cambridge University.
 In 1953, Salam was unable to establish a research institute in Lahore, as he faced strong opposition from his peers.
-In 1954, Salam took fellowship and became one of the earliest fellows of the Pakistan Academy of Sciences.
-As a result of 1953 Lahore riots, Salam went back to Cambridge and joined St John's College, and took a position as a professor of mathematics in 1954.
-In 1957, he was invited to take a chair at Imperial College, London, and he and Paul Matthews went on to set up the Theoretical Physics Group at Imperial College.
+Salam went back to Cambridge and joined St John's College.
+During 1957, his tenure at Imperial College, London started.
 As time passed, this department became one of the prestigious research departments that included well known physicists such as Steven Weinberg, Tom Kibble, Gerald Guralnik, C. R. Hagen, Riazuddin, and John Ward.

-In 1957, Punjab University conferred Salam with an honorary doctorate for his contribution in particle physics.
-The same year with help from his mentor, Salam launched a scholarship programme for his students in Pakistan.
-Salam retained strong links with Pakistan, and visited his country from time to time.
 At Cambridge and Imperial College he formed a group of theoretical physicists, the majority of whom were his Pakistani students.
 At age 33, Salam became one of the youngest persons to be elected a Fellow of the Royal Society (FRS) in 1959.
-Salam took a fellowship at the Princeton University in 1959, where he met with J. Robert Oppenheimer and to whom he presented his research work on neutrinos.
+Salam took a fellowship at Princeton University in 1959, where he met with J. Robert Oppenheimer and to whom he presented his research work on neutrinos.
 Oppenheimer and Salam discussed the foundation of electrodynamics, problems and their solution.
 His dedicated personal assistant was Jean Bouckley.
 In 1980, Salam became a foreign fellow of the Bangladesh Academy of Sciences.